Top ‘50 things to do before you’re 11¾’ activities to do in your back garden

 - No. 44 Watch a bird

-- Find somewhere quiet to sit and watch the birds fly, sing, chat to each other and eat their food.
+- Find somewhere quiet to sit and watch birds sing, chat with each other, eat food and fly.
 Make sure you don't frighten them off because birds get startled pretty easily.
 See how many you can spot – maybe you could create a birdwatching diary.Read up on birdwatching tips

 We've compiled a selection of items from the ‘50 things to do before you’re 11¾’ list that are perfect for rainy days, so grab your waterproofs and get involved.